JKauffman27/jkauffman-itmd361/README.md

 # jkauffman-itmd361
-Jordan Kauffman's repository for ITMD361
+The first lab assignment for ITMD361